SoarinFerret/docker-fortiproxy/README.md

 Here are a list of the required environment variables:

 * `VPNADDR`: Url of the VPN with port.
 For example, `fortigate.example.com:8443`
-* `VPNHASH`: Hash of the certificate used by the VPN
+* `VPNHASH`: Hash of the certificate used by the VPN.
+If excluded, the script will grab that information for you.
 * `VPNUSER`: Username for the user connecting to the VPN
 * `VPNPASS`: Password of the user connection to the VPN
 * `HOSTIP`: IP of the host you want to connect to on the other side